 Next to Cala Brandinchi beach (south side), on the background of Tavolara Island, it’s a long beach with white sand dotted with juniper trees and mimosas and bathed by a blue sea.
 Behind the beach lies a big pond linked to the sea through a small channel in the south side of the beach.

 Beach services: bars, umbrellas-deck chairs for rent.
-The car park is the same of Cala Brandinchi, alternatively you can reach the beach following the signs to Puntaldia (the junction is on the right in the middle of Lu Fraili hamlet along the SS125 to Olbia).
-After a couple of kilometers, you’ll get to a small square facing the south side of the beach where you’ll find a few fee-paying car park.
+The car park is the same as Cala Brandinchi.
+Alternatively, you can reach the beach following the signs to Puntaldia (the junction is on the right in the middle of Lu Fraili hamlet along the SS125 to Olbia).
+After a couple of kilometres, you’ll get to a small square facing the south side of the beach where you’ll find a few fee-paying car parks.

 5) Salina Bamba beach

-Salina Bamba Beach is located between Cala Brandinchi and Baia Salinedda in Capo Coda Cavallo, and it’s along stretch of white sand characterized by shallow and sandy waters.
-Next to the beach there is a salted water basin from which it owes its name, populated by numerous specimens of marine birds.
+Salina Bamba Beach is located between Cala Brandinchi and Baia Salinedda in Capo Coda Cavallo, and it’s along a stretch of white sand characterised by shallow and sandy waters.
+Next to the beach, there is a salted water basin from which it owes its name, populated by numerous specimens of marine birds.

 6) Cala Suaraccia beach

-This small beach with white sand and turquoise water, also known as ‘’Farfalle beach’’, is located in front of the islands of Tavolara and Molara, in a very beautiful natural environment, surrounded by a dense vegetation.
+This small beach with white sand and turquoise water, also known as “Farfalle beach“, is located in front of the islands of Tavolara and Molara, in a wonderful natural environment, surrounded by dense vegetation.

-Beach services: bar, toilet, umbrellas-deck chairs for rent, dinghy boats for rent, diving center.
+Beach services: bar, toilet, umbrellas-deck chairs for rent, dinghy boats for rent, diving centre.
 It’s located along the Capo Coda Cavallo road, 3 km after Cala Brandinchi and 800 meters from Salina Bamba.

-Set along Capo Coda Cavallo promontory, this long and narrow beautiful beach is surrounded by dense vegetation of Mediterranean maquis, highlighted by the contrast between its golden sand and the turquoise blue of the limpid waters (pic nr.
-1 of the article).
-Proceeding towards Punta est village, you can spot the beach from above enjoying a really wonderful view.
+Set along Capo Coda Cavallo peninsula, this long and narrow beautiful beach is surrounded by dense vegetation of Mediterranean maquis, highlighted by the contrast between its golden sand and the turquoise blue of the limpid waters (pic of the cover).

 Service handled by Ok-ferry.com